btmoyers/wrangling-transcriptomics/episodes/02-quality-control.md

 ### Solution

-All of the reads contain usable data, but the quality decreases toward the end of the reads.
+All of the reads contain usable data, but the quality decreases toward the beginning and end of the reads.